This vanilla creme brulee with fresh fruit has a creamy silky custard with a crunchy caramelized sugar crust.

 - Creme brulee is a simple dessert with a big flavor.

-- This dessert uses just 5 common ingredients that are probably already in your pantry.
+- This dessert uses just five common ingredients that are probably already in your pantry.

 - Using a blow torch to caramelize sugar is fun and looks pretty impressive.

-Creme brulee is made with only a few simple ingredients.
+Creme Brulee is made with only a five simple ingredients.

 Egg Yolks: For creme brulee, you want to use just the egg yolks.
 Egg whites would set too firmly giving the creme brulee a rubbery texture.